The Computer Information Technology bachelor's degree equips students to meet business and communication needs by utilizing best computing practices.

 Classes are typically completed in 5-week blocks.

-In addition to technical mastery, IT degree students will also be equipped with a core business education, all with a Christ-centered perspective enabling them to demonstrate excellence in the workplace and in their lives beyond the classroom.
-With this technical skill set, students will find themselves prepared for careers in a variety of potential areas such as computer programming, network design and management, technical support, application design and information securities, as well as other emerging technical fields.
+In addition to gaining technical mastery, students will also be equipped with a core business education taught from a Christ-centered perspective.
+This perspective enables them to demonstrate excellence in their workplace and lives.
+With these skills, students will be prepared for careers in areas such as computer programming, network design and management, technical support, application design and information securities, as well as other emerging technical fields.

 In addition to courses required for this program, IT degree students must complete a selection of General Education courses.
 See the Associate of Arts: General Studies degree program for details.

-Local residents can earn their Colorado IT degree at any College of Adult and Graduate Studies Regional Center.
-The IT degree program is also available online for students in any location.
+Local residents can earn their information technology degree at any College of Adult and Graduate Studies Regional Center.
+This program also allows you to take information technology courses online, from any location.

-Contact an Enrollment Counselor at the College of Adult and Graduate Studies Center nearest you if you have questions or would like to talk to someone about admission to Colorado Christian University.
+Contact an Enrollment Counselor at the College of Adult and Graduate Studies Center near you to learn more about this program and becoming a student at Colorado Christian University.

 Our Enrollment Counselors are waiting for your call.